totoledao/manual-de-brincadeiras/README.md

 ### Features

 - Extensive Collection: It will include a wide range of activities, from interactive games and creative workshops to engaging plays and sing-alongs.
-(Currently there are just a few games)
+(Currently there are just a few games serving as placeholder)
 - User-Friendly Interface: Designed with simplicity and ease of use in mind.
 - Advanced Search: Quickly find specific activities or browse through different categories to discover new ones.
 - Favorites: Save favorite activities for quick access and future reference.